All planning checklists

 Confirm taxi/minibus pick-up points

-Specify exact New Forest addresses for pick-ups, as postcodes can cover large areas.
+Give drivers exact New Forest addresses.
+Postcodes can cover large rural areas.

 Easy·High impact